OpeyemiAkinwumi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 10-mirror_permissions reference the mod of another file so they can have the same execution permission 11-directories_permissions script Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
-12-directory_permissions makes a directory and give it execution permission simultaneously
+12-directory_permissions makes a directory and give it execution permission simultaneously 13-change_group changes the group owner of a file